-A. \$143.9 Million allocated to respond to the public health emergency with respect to COVID-19 and its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.
+A. \$134.9 Million allocated to respond to the public health emergency with respect to COVID-19 and its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.
 The intention of these funding allocations will be to fund vaccine incentive programs and other COVID-19 response needs, create programs to help small businesses, and provide direct assistance to nonprofits, travel, tourism, and hospitality industries.

-Households \$75,400,000
+Households \$ 75,075,000

-Small Businesses \$14,000,000
+Small Businesses \$ 13,860,000

-Nonprofits \$4,100,000
+Nonprofits \$ 4,666,000

-Tourism, Travel and Hospitality \$44,000,000
+Tourism, Travel, and Hospitality \$ 34,904,000

-COVID-19 Response \$6,400,000
+COVID-19 Response \$ 6,350,000

-B. \$18.9 Million allocated to respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the CNMI that are performing such essential work, and by providing grants to eligible employers that have eligible workers who perform essential work.
+B. \$18.8 Million allocated to respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the CNMI that are performing such essential work, and by providing grants to employers that have eligible workers who perform essential work.

-To recover government costs for the premium pay extended to first responders performing essential work in responding to the public health \$17,500,000 emergency in FY 2021 To make grants available to private companies responding to the public \$1,400,000 health emergency partnering with the government performing essential \$1,400,000 work during the COVID-19 public health emergency
+To recover government costs for the premium pay extended to first responders performing essential work in responding to the public health emergency in FY 2021. \$ 17,452,000 To make grants available to private companies responding to the public \$ 1,365,000 health emergency partnering with the government performing essential work during the COVID-19 public health emergency.

-C. \$301.5 Million allocated for the provision of government services to the extent of the reduction in revenue of the CNMI due to the COVID-19 public health emergency relative to revenues collected in Fiscal Year 2019.
+C. \$311.1 Million allocated for the provision of government services to the extent of the reduction in revenue of the CNMI due to the COVID-19 public health emergency relative to revenues collected in Fiscal Year 2019.

-To make funding available for the for the provision of government services, its operations and activities affected by the loss of revenue due to the public health emergency beginning March 03, 2021. \$272,800,000 To make funding available for the operations and activities of the Judicial Branch \$13,200,000 of government affected by the loss of government revenue due to the public health emergency beginning March 03, 2021.
-To make funding available for the operations and activities of the Legislative \$4,800,000 Branch of government affected by the loss of government revenues due to the public health emergency beginning March 03, 2021.
-To make funding available for the payment of government utilities beginning \$10,700,000 March 03, 2021.
+To make funding available for the for the provision of government services, its operations, and activities affected by the loss of revenue due to the public health emergency beginning March 03, 2021. \$ 283,078,000 To make funding available for the operations and activities of the Judicial Branch of government affected by the loss of government revenue due to the public health emergency beginning March 03, 2021. \$ 9,270,000 To make funding available for the operations and activities of the Legislative Branch of government affected by the loss of government revenues due to the public health emergency beginning March 03, 2021. \$ 5,262,000 To make funding available for the payment of government utilities beginning March 03, 2021. \$ 13,510,000

-D. \$17.7 Million allocated to make necessary investments in water and sewer infrastructure.
+D. \$17.1 Million allocated to make necessary investments in water and sewer infrastructure.